xavi-developer/telegram-publisher/README.md

 it is the absolute path of the folder where the content you want to publish is in

 ## group with Topics
-If your group is having topics (you can enable it in the group settings), your media folder will need subfolders with this naming format:
+If your group has topics (you can enable it in the group settings), your media folder will need subfolders with this naming format:
 TOPIC_ID TOPIC_NAME
 Example: "314 First topic" (TOPIC_NAME doesn't need to be the same as in Telegram Group, it's just for local reference)